TagIreland/Pulse/README.md

 ### Accounts — development team

-- **Vercel** — sign in with GitHub.
-This will host the Angular app.
+- **Vercel** — one person signs in with GitHub and creates the project.
+The free Hobby plan is personal, so only one account owns the deployment.
+Everyone else contributes by pushing to the repo — Vercel picks up the push via GitHub and deploys automatically.
+The others do not need a Vercel account.

 ### Accounts — data team

-- **Supabase** — sign in with GitHub, then create a project.
-This is your Postgres database — nobody installs a database server.
+- **Supabase** — one person signs in with GitHub and creates the project, then invites the rest of the team: Project Settings → Team → Invite.
+Everyone gets their own login and access to the SQL editor and connection string.
-- **Firebase** — sign in with a Google account, create a project, and enable Firestore in test mode.
+- **Firebase** — one person signs in with a Google account, creates the project, and enables Firestore in test mode, then invites the rest of the team: Project Settings → Users and permissions → Add member (Editor role).
+Everyone else signs in with their own Google account.

 ### Installing on a new Accenture laptop